puli/repository/docs/repository-management/composer.rst

 You can tag mapped resources in order to indicate that they support specific features.
 For example, assume that all XLIFF translation files in the "acme/blog" package should be registered with the ``\Acme\Translator`` class.
-You can tag resources by adding them to the "tag" key in composer.json:
+You can tag resources by adding them to the "resource-tags" key in composer.json:

 .. code-block:: json